alastairlundy/Extensions.Processes/README.md

 ## Examples
-One of the main use cases for ProcessExtensions is intended to be [safe Process Running](#safe-process-running).
+One of the main use cases for ProcessInvoke is intended to be [safe Process Running](#safe-process-running).

 ### Safe Process Running
-ProcessExtensions offers safe abstractions around Process Running to avoid accidentally not disposing of Processes after they are executed.
+ProcessInvoke offers safe abstractions around Process Running to avoid accidentally not disposing of Processes after they are executed.

 If directly executing the process and receiving a ``ProcessResult`` or ``BufferedProcessResult`` object is desirable you should use ``IProcessRunner`` as a service.